The case for a minute-long merger-driven gamma-ray burst from fast-cooling synchrotron emission: Methods

 Fitting was performed using {\sc xspec v12.11.1} \citep{Arnaud96}.
 We include a free constant representing an effective area correction (EAC) to account for flux offsets due to the uncertain effective areas of the GBM detectors in flight.
 This is found to be a few per cent for intra-GBM calibration and up to $\sim 15$ per cent for GBM-BAT calibration.

 \bmhead{Model comparison}

 We fit our data with three models.
-The first and simplest is the Band function \citep{Band93}, which is the standard GRB continuum model and takes the form of two power-laws, with low-energy photon index $\alpha$ and a high-energy photon index $\beta$, smoothly connected at a $\nu F_{\nu}$ peak energy $E_p$.
+The first and simplest is the Band function \citep{Band93}, which is the standard GRB continuum model and takes the form of two power-laws, with low-energy photon index $\alpha$ and a high-energy photon index $\beta$, smoothly connected at a $\nu F_{\nu}$ peak energy $E_p = E_c(2+\alpha)$:

 When there are no spectral breaks in the fitted bandpass, we simplify the Band function to a power-law fit corresponding to either $\alpha$ or $\beta$.

 We also test the addition of a blackbody (BB) component, dividing the spectrum into thermal and non-thermal emission.
 The thermal component represents the emission from the photosphere of the GRB at typical radii of a few times $10^{11}$ cm from the central engine \citep{Pe'er15}.
 Non-thermal emission is produced further out ($\sim 10^{13}$ cm) either via interactions between expanding shells of material or through magnetic processes.